digital-cargo/good-practice-eCommerce/README.md

 - The data field ofProduct contains the link to the product, inPiece the link to the physical piece the item is included in.
 - As the WeightUnit is either KGM, LBR, or ONZ in ONE Record, we have to convert the weight into KGM.

 **Pieces**

-The highest Level of physical consolidation are the parcels, that contain one or more items.
-In the ONE Record data model, they are pieces.
+An additional level of physical consolidation are the parcels, that contain one or more items.
+They are boxes containing more than one In the ONE Record data model, they are pieces.

 | **ONE Record Logistics Object** | **Field**               | **Value**                          |
 |----------------------------------|-------------------------|------------------------------------|